Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 If you enjoy spending time alone, baking can be the perfect hobby for you.
 It allows you to create anything from scratch, which may be rewarding.
 You can measure your ingredients, follow the instructions, and observe how easily the ingredients combine to make a delicious dish.

-There is no need for a team or group, so you can work on it in solitude, at your own pace, and in your own space.
-A rewarding pastime for your job is the smell of freshly baked products.
+There is no need for a team or group, so that you can work on it in solitude, at your own pace, and in your own space.
+A rewarding part of your job is the smell of freshly baked goods.
 Baking is a reassuring and happy activity, whether you share your baked goods or eat them yourself.

 10. Doodling or Sketching